Last Updated on April 22, 2022 by Tracy Jackson

-Read on to learn more about what makes SaaS marketing unique, and the different tactics you can use in your business to improve your conversions, and more importantly, your customer retention rate.
+Read on to learn more about what makes SaaS marketing unique, the different tactics you can use in your business to improve your conversions, and more importantly, your customer retention rate.

 Disclaimer: If you buy something using the links in this article, I may receive a commission at no extra cost to you.
 Know that I only promote stuff that I use and trust for the sake of my readers and the reputation of this site.

 A SaaS (Software-as-a-Service) product is sold as a subscription to users who can access it through the internet and a web browser.
 It is cloud-based and is usually updated with added functionalities very often.